stefanzweifel/changelog-updater-action/README.md

-# changelog-updater Action.
+# changelog-updater Action

-A GitHub Action to automatically update a ["Keep a Changelog"](https://keepachangelog.com/) CHANGELOG with the latest release notes.
+A GitHub Action to update a changelog with the latest release notes.

 The Action …

-- automatically updates the `Unreleased`-heading to point to the compare view between the latest version and `HEAD`.
+- adds a new second level heading for the new release
-- adds a new second level heading for the new release.
+- pastes your release notes in the appropriate place in `CHANGELOG.md`

-- pastes your release notes in the appropriate place in `CHANGELOG.md`.
+*If your changelog follows the ["Keep a Changelog"](https://keepachangelog.com/) format and contains an "Unreleased"-heading, the Action will update the heading to point to the compare view between the latest version and `HEAD`.
+(Read more about this [here](https://github.com/stefanzweifel/php-changelog-updater#expected-changelog-formats))*

 Don't want to use GitHub Actions?
 Checkout the [changelog-updater CLI](https://github.com/stefanzweifel/php-changelog-updater) that powers this Action.